 [Arcanist Sub-class Bonus: 25% general improvement and growth to Arcane spells and skills]

 Sub-class bonus he assumed was the only bonus he got when a class was a sub-class.
 Though how that happened, and more importantly whether it could be easily changed afterward was not something he was willing to try at the moment.

 Next, it was time to look at what each attribute did.
 Though he was confused at the actual values.
 His bench at 275 pounds was roughly two times that of the average male.
 This didn’t mean he was two times as strong in general as a human male, but it certainly didn’t seem right only to be at 12 when he didn’t only bench press.

 Though assuming 10 represents average may be at fault here

 There was also the adaptation of the nervous system that significantly improves strength, so then wouldn’t the attribute strength only be referencing muscular strength?
-Isn’t that faulty...In the first place, even the fastest Olympic sprinter didn’t even reach twice as fast an average human so perhaps it was accurate.
+Isn’t that faulty...In the first place, even the fastest Olympic sprinter didn’t even reach twice as fast as an average human so perhaps it was accurate.

 There was nothing he could truly glean from the numbers of his stats apart from obvious conclusions until he had a larger sample size.
-Some of the exact effects of Affinity, Stamina and willpower had numerical representations.
+Some of the exact effects of Affinity, Stamina and Willpower had numerical representations.